2020s in music: Pop

 Miley Cyrus' seventh studio album, Plastic Hearts, was credited as a front-runner to the resurgence of pop-rock music, especially that of the 1970s-1980s.
 Critics claimed her transition from pop music to rock brought forth a nostalgic feel, one that will seemingly become a trend this decade.
 Her eighth studio album, Endless Summer Vacation, was preceded by the number one single, "Flowers", which was met with instant commercial success, becoming the fastest song to reach 100 million streams on Spotify—within a week.
 At the 66th Annual Grammy Awards, Cyrus was awarded with Record of the Year and Best Pop Solo Performance for "Flowers", marking her first wins at the ceremony.
 Cyrus won Best Country Duo/Group Performance at the 67th Annual Grammy Awards for her collaboration with Beyoncé, "II Most Wanted".

 Billie Eilish released her second studio album, Happier Than Ever, to critical acclaim in 2021.
-The follow-up to her 2019 commercial breakthrough, When We all Fall Asleep, Where Do We Go?, Happier Than Ever was received extremely well by critics for its inclusion of stadium rock hits, such as "Happier Than Ever", and more intimate ballads, such as "Male Fantasy".
-The album went on to be nominated for Album of the Year, as well as Best Pop Vocal Album at the 64th Annual Grammy Awards.
 In 2023, Eilish was featured on the Barbie movie soundtrack, with her song "What Was I Made For?".
 The song became an instant success, and allowed Eilish to win her second Academy Award for Best Original Song.
 In 2024, Eilish released her third studio album to instant critical and commercial acclaim, titled Hit Me Hard and Soft.
 The album featured hits such as "Birds of a Feather" and "Lunch", with both peaking in the top five of the Billboard Hot 100 chart.
-This decade, Eilish ventured on Happier Than Ever, The World Tour and Hit Me Hard and Soft: The Tour.
-The former allowed Eilish to become the youngest touring artist to gross over 100 million a single tour.
+At the 68th Annual Grammy Awards, Eilish won Song of the Year for single "Wildflower".

 Ariana Grande found continued success in the 2020s with her sixth and seventh studio albums, titled Positions and Eternal Sunshine, respectively.
-Both reached number one on the Billboard 200 chart for multiple weeks each.
+Both spent multiple weeks at number one on the Billboard 200 chart.
 Positions uses heavy 1990s R&B and pop elements, crediting samples from popular artists from that decade, such as Aaliyah.
-This album spawned the hits "Positions" and "34+35", with the former topping the Hot 100 chart.
-Eternal Sunshine gave Grande two more number one hits, with "Yes, And?", and the critically acclaimed "We Can't Be Friends (Wait for Your Love)" In 2024, Grande also starred as Glinda in Wicked, her biggest role to date.
+This album spawned the hits "Positions" and "34+35", with the former topping the Billboard Hot 100 chart.
+Eternal Sunshine gave Grande two more number ones, with "Yes, And?", and the critically acclaimed "We Can't Be Friends (Wait for Your Love)" At the 68th Annual Grammy Awards, Grande won the award for Best Pop Duo/Group Performance for her version of "Defying Gravity" with Cynthia Erivo from Wicked: The Soundtrack.